Unique Resorts, Spas and Vacation Rentals in Wine Country

 Kenwood Inn & Spa, Kenwood

-This is truly one of Sonoma County’s hidden hideaways.
-It’s tucked in an unlikely place — a tiny Mediterranean-style property on the edge of Highway 12 — yet it’s a lavish 29-room resort, with a luxurious spa, multiple pools and hot tubs, and a delicious breakfast buffet May we suggest a Vinotherapy Bath, soaking in Chardonnay, Pinot Noir, or sparkling wine salts and oils, followed by a rub-down with Caudalie skin products, which are infused with the potent antioxidants found in grapevines.
+This is truly one of Sonoma County's hidden hideaways.
+It's tucked in an unlikely place - a tiny Mediterranean-style property on the edge of Highway 12 - yet it's a lavish 29-room resort, with a luxurious spa, a sparkling pool, two hot tubs, and a delicious breakfast buffet.
+May we suggest the Himalayan Salt Stone Massage, letting warm, hand-carved salt stones from the Himalayan Mountains glide across your body, alleviating tension and increasing circulation.

 Gaige House + Ryokan, Glen Ellen